jashshah-dev/Gaussian-Mixture-Models-Implementation-from-Scratch/README.md

 ## K++ and GMM++
 From graphs 4,5,6 we can see K means ++ performs better as it has lower within sum of square errors and higher Calinski Harabaz score.

 The probable reason why K means with better initialization works well could be:
 When the clusters in the data are well-separated and clearly distinct, it is easier for K-means to accurately assign each data point to its nearest centroid, resulting in a lower WSS.
+In contrast,

-In contrast, GMM may have more difficulty accurately assigning data points to clusters if the clusters are overlapping or have complex structures, which can lead to a higher WSS.
+GMM may have more difficulty accurately assigning data points to clusters if the clusters are overlapping or have complex structures, which can lead to a higher WSS.

 Well defined cluster separation is visible from Calinski Harabaz score and davies bouldin score Calinski-Harabasz Score (CHS) is a clustering evaluation metric used to measure the quality of clustering solutions.
 It calculates the ratio of the between-cluster variance to the within-cluster variance.
 The CHS is higher when the clusters are well separated and the within-cluster variance is small, and lower when the clusters are overlapping and the within-cluster variance is large.

 Davies-Bouldin Score (DBS) is a clustering evaluation metric used to measure the similarity between clusters.
 It calculates the average similarity between each cluster and its most similar cluster, based on the ratio of within-cluster and between-cluster distances.
 A lower DBS indicates better clustering solutions with higher intra-cluster similarity and lower inter-cluster similarity.
 Thus by the definition we can see that since davies bouldin score of K means is less than that of GMM it is showing better results.

 However choice for clustering depends on other factors as well which we need to consider Comparison of All four methods
-From graphs 7,8,9 we can see that K means ++ is a better method as compared to others.

 However Gaussian Mixture model when initialized with K means plus plus also gives better Davies Bouldin Score as well as Calinski Harabaz Score as compared to K means ++ Thus we can conclude even though K means ++ reduces the within sum of square errors, GMM